 The good thing about a St. Louis winter is that it will get warm again, so even if the water is frozen now, it will eventually thaw out.
 However, when that happens, the soil will be oversaturated and lose some of its stability.
 Your concrete surfaces may sink or crack as voids open underneath the slab months after the winter is over.

 If you notice any signs of concrete damage, contact an expert like the ones at Polyjacking.com.
 It is urgent that you begin concrete repairs as soon as possible.
 The longer you put off a repair, the more it will take to correct the problem and the more money it will cost.
 The slab won’t heal itself and, in the long run, the concrete will eventually fail, taking your driveway or patio with it.
 It is important to protect your property and your family or employees.
 You should make sure that you have the best concrete expert in the St. Louis area.

 Concrete Repair Services in St. Louis

-If you have cracks in your concrete or the slab is sinking or unlevel, it is important that you get it repaired before someone gets hurt or other problems occur.
-We recommend using high-density polyurethane.
+If you have cracks in your concrete or the slab is sinking or unlevel, it is important that you get it repaired before someone gets hurt or other problems begin to occur.
+We recommend using high-density polyurethane foam.
 This foam is injected under the slab and, as it expands, it fills the voids, seals the cracks, and lifts the concrete to the desired height.
 Polyjacking a slab is 75% less expensive than breaking up and replacing the damaged concrete.